|Approved by||Council, 14 October 2015|

 1. Approval of sensitive expenditure

-(f) If staff are unsure about the escalation of approvals they should contact the Compliance Analyst, Office of Risk, Assurance and Compliance.
+- If staff are unsure about the escalation of approvals they should contact their Finance Associate.

-(g) Where Sensitive Expenditure is required to be approved by Deans, Pro-Vice-Chancellors, Heads of Division or the Vice-Chancellor the relevant form should be completed:
+- Where Sensitive Expenditure is required to be approved by Deans, Pro-Vice-Chancellors, Heads of Division or the Vice-Chancellor, the relevant form should be completed:

-(h) Where Sensitive Expenditure is required to be approved by Heads of Departments or budget holders this approval can be granted in a method deemed appropriate by the authoriser.
-Examples of this would include email confirmation or PCard approval where prior approval was not practical.
+- Where Sensitive Expenditure is required to be approved by Heads of Departments or budget holders this approval can be granted in a method deemed appropriate by the authoriser.

 2. Claims and supporting documentation

-(a) University-owned business units must be used wherever possible.
-This includes, but is not limited to, the University Union and UniPrint.
+- University-owned business units must be used wherever possible.
+This includes, but is not limited to, the University Union, Residential Colleges and UniPrint.
 Therefore any goods or services covered by the Sensitive Expenditure Policy will be subject to this directive.

 4. Travel and accommodation expenditure